• E-Commerce

 Serpstat Review: SEMRush & Ahrefs Alternative?

-Serpstat works as a suite of tools: keyword research, SERP analysis, backlink checking, site auditing, and competitor spying.
+Serpstat is a suite of SEO tools that includes keyword research, SERP analysis, backlink checking, site auditing, and competitor spying.
 It's best compared to SEMRush or as an Ahrefs alternative.
-These tools are pretty similar in purpose, but how do they rank in terms of power and raw data?
+These SEO tools are pretty similar in their purpose of giving your site more visibility to the search engines, but how do they rank in terms of power and raw data?

-We'll get started with the keyword research feature.
+We'll get started on our Serpstat review with the keyword research feature.

 Serpstat Keyword Research Tool

-Take a look at how many organic keywords that Serpstat is showing for the seed keyword “protein”.
-I don't care how much content you're producing, 1,049,672 keywords is a ton.
+Take a look at how many organic keywords Serpstat is showing for the seed keyword "protein".
+I don't care how much content you're producing; 1,049,672 organic keywords is a ton.

-But how does it compare to SEMRush and Ahrefs (see Ahrefs alternatives)?
+But how does it compare to website analysis tool options SEMRush and Ahrefs (see Ahrefs alternatives) for keyword research?

 When I typed in “protein” to SEMRush, I got…